Skip Hire Mistakes to Avoid: Rules, Permits, Costs & More

 Think carefully about the best place to have your skip placed.
 If you change your mind afterwards, it’s not very easy to get it moved!
 Plan out where you want to put it before you hire, and make sure it’s in a good spot to put items into it.
 If you want to put a skip on the road outside your house, you should get a permit from the council and tell them where you intend to put it.

 At HIPPO, we pride ourselves on making skip hire simple.
-Visit our site to find out more about our available skips today.
+Read our Skip Hire Guide to learn more about hiring a skip, or order a skip today.